Igigog/anomaly-modding-book/src/tutorials/models/creating-dynamic-model.md

 - How working in Blender and creating models
 - How working with Blender [X-Ray Addon](../../modding-tools/blender/blender-x-ray-addon-summary.md)
-- Familiarize yourself with the limitations and capabilities of the format [.object](../../reference/file-formats/models/object.md) (because you may export to it more often than to [.ogf](../../reference/file-formats/models/ogf.md)) to avoid errors
+- Familiarize yourself with the limitations and capabilities of the format [*.object](../../reference/file-formats/models/object.md) (because you may export to it more often than to [*.ogf](../../reference/file-formats/models/ogf.md)) to avoid errors
 - Familiarize yourself with [Dynamic Object](../../glossary/models/dynamic-object.md) model type
+- How [Smoothing](../../reference/models/smoothing.md) work in X-Ray

 ___

-At this point we have to decide what type of model we want to use (static, dynamic, or something else).
-(About the types of objects you can learn here)

 It was decided to make our object dynamic.
 To do this, you need to create a bone and a vertex group (so that the bone can affect exactly the vertices you choose).